Susan is available to give online classes and workshops for application of the Mitzvah Technique to dance technique and performance.

 Susan Green’s dance classes are designed to develop mobility, freedom of movement and fluidity for dance technique and improvisation/composition.
-The Mitzvah Technique’s total body approach to postural alignment supports flow of motion, spiralling and refinement of movement qualities for the fine tuning of creative and performance expression during classes, rehearsals and performances.
+The Mitzvah Technique’s total body approach to postural alignment supports flow of motion, spiralling and refinement of movement qualities for the fine tuning of creative and performance expression during classes, workshops, rehearsals and performances.

 The Mitzvah Technique and Dance Technique Class

 Dynamic Postural Alignment Classes for Dancers are taught using Nehemia’s Mitzvah Technique.
 The Mitzvah Exercises undo tension build ups to support and encourage efficient and symmetrical use of body mechanics and spine lengthening.
 A selection of chair, stool, barre, floor, wall and postural alignment exercises are applied to dance studio practice.
 Dancers are taught self care to self align and rebalance their musculature to physically undo tension buildups and stimulate a deeper breathing.
 Postural alignment and movement patterns are reeducated for more effective dance technique practice.
 Tools are given to help heal dance injuries and prevent future problems.
 The Mitzvah Technique’s practical applications are utilized before, during and after dance classes, rehearsals and performances.
 The Mitzvah Exercises can be practised on their own or directly applied to dance exercises.
 Dancers are able to rehearse longer and take more classes with less tension, fatigue, muscling and strain.

 The Mitzvah Technique Dance Improvisation/Composition Class